Hi I'm Wayne

 Volunteers have always been the lifeblood of what we offer - All Part of Life is our five-year project to develop volunteering at Reach, building on the strength and talents within our communities.
 From our early days volunteers have helped enhance the services we offer.
-Now funding from the National Lottery Community Fund for a major grant is enabling us to build on our learning and best practice to further develop volunteering at Reach.
-We are now in the second year of our project, which we call ‘All Part of Life’.
+Funding from the National Lottery Community Fund for a major grant is enabling us to build on our learning and best practice to further develop volunteering at Reach.
+We are now in the third year of our project, called ‘All Part of Life’.

 This year, we have welcomed many more volunteers back to our centres.
 Volunteers from the local community have told us they felt happy to return to Reach because of our focus on keeping people safe, how we kept in touch throughout the pandemic, and the flexibility we offer to volunteers.
 They've really enjoyed re-connecting with clients, staff and other volunteers.
 Thank you to all our volunteers!

 My role involves creating and developing new and existing relationships with colleagues, clients, volunteers and organisations (both local and national) to promote and progress volunteering opportunities across Reach.

 Please do get in touch with me any time.

 Here are just a few examples of what's been happening in the project recently....

 Improved coordination of use of our Reach van for volunteering across the charity